 The ions present at the anode, the positive terminal, will obviously be negatively charged.
 This means non-metal ions.
 Most of the solutions you are likely to meet will be solutions of metal halides e.g. metal chloride, metal bromide and metal iodide solutions.
 In this case the anode product will simply be chlorine, bromine or iodine gas.
 As shown in the image below:

 However you may also come across solutions which contain negative ions other than the halides (chlorides, bromides and iodides).
 These solutions could contain the following group ions:

 |anions (negatively charged ions||formula|

 The ions in the table, often called group ions, are stable and are not normally discharged at the anode.
 So what will be discharged?
 Well don't forget the hydroxide ion (OH-) from the water.
-It will be discharged instead of any of the group ions in the table above.
+It is the hydroxide ions that will be discharged instead of any of the group ions in the table above.
 The hydroxide ion will discharge to give off oxygen gas according to the equation below: